jhochwald/PowerShell-collection/UniFiTooling/README.md

 This is an early beta version for an PowerShell Module for the Ubiquiti UniFi Controller API.

-An sample use case is coming soon.
-This sample script is doing the following:
-Get the latest Office 365 Endpoint Information for Exchange Online via my own `Get-Office365Endpoints` function and modifies 4 existing UniFi Security Gateway Firewall Rules.

-I use this script daily to update my own UniFi Security Gateway Firewalls (on two sites) with the latest Office 365 Endpoint Information for Exchange Online.
-I just have to clean up some of the code and do some more tests before publish it here.

-I use this module for many automated updates for my UniFi Security Gateway Firewall Rules.
+I use this module for many automated updates for my UniFi Security Gateway Firewall Rules and do a few other things automated.

+### Use Cases

+Please see the [UseCases](UseCases) directory.

 ### Version